 |State||Employment||Annual Mean Wage|

-Popular Schools with Degrees in Graphic Design in Oklahoma
+Popular Schools with Graphic Design Graduate Programs in Oklahoma

 |Art Design||University of Oklahoma||MS|